patrickgking03/cmsi3801-pk-fall2024/README.md

     - Status: **Completed**
     - Group Members: **Patrick King**
     - Updates: **Correct Solutions Added**
+    - Description: This assignment focused on scripting across three languages with tasks like filtering collections, creating generators, and building chainable functions.
+Implemented parsers to count meaningful lines and modeled Quaternions with operations like addition and multiplication.
+It was a great introduction to the unique paradigms and idioms of each language, especially their handling of closures and asynchronous behavior.
 - **Homework 2 (Enterprise)**: Java, Kotlin, Swift
     - Status: **Completed**
     - Group Members: **Patrick King**
     - Updates: **Correct Solutions Added**
+    - Description: This assignment explored object-oriented programming concepts in Java, Kotlin, and Swift.
+I worked on chainable objects, file parsers, and immutable binary search trees, applying principles like encapsulation and inheritance.
+The implementation of Quaternions as immutable classes highlighted the differences in design philosophy between these enterprise-focused languages.
 - **Homework 3 (Theory)**: TypeScript, OCaml, Haskell
     - Status: **Completed**
     - Group Members: **Patrick King**
     - Updates: **Correct Solutions Added**
+    - Description: This assignment emphasized functional programming with tasks in TypeScript, OCaml, and Haskell.
+I built polymorphic functions, infinite sequences, and persistent binary search trees using algebraic data types.
+It was a great opportunity to apply concepts like immutability, recursion, and type safety across three distinctly typed functional languages.
 - **Homework 4 (Systems)**: C, C++, Rust
     - Status: **Completed**
     - Group Members: **Patrick King**
+    - Updates: **None Yet**
+    - Description: This assignment involved implementing stack data structures in C, C++, and Rust with a focus on memory management.
+Tasks included resizing arrays efficiently and ensuring safety through Rust’s model.
+It highlighted the challenges and benefits of manual memory management in low-level systems programming.
 - **Homework 5 (Concurrency)**: Go
     - Status: **In Progress**
     - Group Members: **Patrick King**
+    - Updates: **None Yet**
+    - Description: This assignment involves creating a restaurant simulation in Go to model concurrent processes like customers placing orders and cooks preparing meals.
+The focus is on managing concurrency with goroutines, channels, and timeouts.
+It provides hands-on experience with Go’s lightweight concurrency model and synchronization tools.

 At each homework deadline, the graders will clone your repo and run the tests.
 I will be inspecting the source code, grading your work on style, clarity, and appropriate use of language idioms.
 Do not throw away points in these areas: **use code formatters and linters**.
 Please consider it a moral obligation to use these tools.
 Not doing so is a violation of professional ethics. _You must respect the naming, capitalization, formatting, spacing, and indentation conventions of each language_.